CumulusNetworks/docs/content/cumulus-linux-54/Layer-1-and-Switch-Ports/Interface-Configuration-and-Management/Switch-Port-Attributes.md

 {{%notice warning%}}
 - Cumulus Linux 5.4 and later uses a new format for port splitting; instead of 1=100G or 1=4x10G, you specify 1=1x or 1=4x.
 The new format does not support specifying a speed for breakout ports in the `/etc/cumulus/ports.conf` file.
 To set a maximum speed, either set the `link-speed` for each split port in the `/etc/network/interfaces` file or with the NVUE `nv set interface <interface> link speed <speed>` command.
 - Cumulus Linux 5.4 continues to support the old port split configuration in the `/etc/cumulus/ports.conf` file.
-However, the NVUE command options (2x10G, 2x25G, 2x40G, 2x50G, 2x100G, 2x200G, 4x10G, 4x25G, 4x50G, 4x100G, 8x50G) in Cumulus Linux 5.3 and earlier are deprecated with no backwards compatibility.
+However, NVUE has deprecated the port split command options (2x10G, 2x25G, 2x40G, 2x50G, 2x100G, 2x200G, 4x10G, 4x25G, 4x50G, 4x100G, 8x50G) available in Cumulus Linux 5.3 and earlier with no backwards compatibility.
 If you used NVUE to configure port breakout speeds in Cumulus 5.3 or earlier, you must either:
   - Upgrade to Cumulus Linux 5.4 with a binary installation and configure your switch with the new syntax.
   - Before you do an `apt upgrade`, edit the `/etc/nvue.d/startup.yaml` file with the new syntax.
 {{%/notice%}}